 Our thoughts on the American Express® Gold Card

 The American Express® Gold Card lets you earn Membership Rewards points on every purchase, with a rewards rate and offerings heavily catered to foodies.
-You’ll earn Earn 4X Membership Points on Restaurants worldwide, including takeout and delivery.
-Additionally, earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
+You’ll earn Earn 4X Membership Rewards® Points at Restaurants, including takeout and delivery, and earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
+Terms apply.
 Earn 1X points on all other eligible purchases.
-You’ll even enjoy monthly dining statement credits when using your Amex Gold at select partners, including Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxes and participating Shake Shack locations — for annual savings of up to $120.
-A new benefit is up to $10 monthly in Uber Cash (up to $120 annually), good for Uber rides or Uber Eats.
+You’ll even enjoy monthly dining statement credits when using your Amex Gold at select partners, including Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxes and participating Shake Shack locations — for annual savings of up to $120 (enrollment required).
+A new benefit is up to $10 monthly in Uber Cash (up to $120 annually), good for U.S. Uber rides or U.S. Uber Eats.
 Your American Express® Gold Card needs to be added to your Uber app in order to receive this monthly Uber Cash benefit.

 Complimentary purchase protection — essential for expensive purchases